tenggaard/Embedded_understanding/README.md

 ## Embedding properties and alignment

-Based on initial attempts to align the embeddings, I observe that aligned distrance is (heavily) correlatd with frequency - words that appear more frequently have lower aligned distance.
+Based on initial attempts to align the embeddings, I observe that aligned distance is (heavily) correlated with frequency - words that appear more frequently have lower aligned distance.

 ![Figure](./Figures/Aligned_distances_by_count.png)

 My initial hypothesis was that this was due to the following relations:
+1. The static embedding correlates frequeny and centrality
+1. The rotation alignment correlates centrality and aligned distance

 ### The static embeddings correlates frequency and centrality (vector length)
 1. There 'wider' the use of a word is (i.e. the broader its set of context word is), the more the word is used (i.e. higher frequency).